 Getting in touch

-From time to time we might even call you to tell you a little more about some of the current plans we as a charity have including any changes in service delivery (for example our recent news of flying in the hours of darkness or having doctors working alongside our paramedics).
+From time to time we might even call you to tell you a little more about some of the current plans we as a charity have including any changes in service delivery.
 However we will never bombard you with phone calls – upsetting you would be the last thing we would wish to do.

 If you do not wish to be contacted by post or by the telephone then all you need to do is tell us and we promise to respect your wishes.
 Likewise if you would prefer to only ever hear from us via email then just let us know by calling 01637 889926 or emailing us.